UCI Gravel World Series – Rosa Klöser heads straight from Tour de Suisse to top step at Eislek Gravel Luxembourg, Mathijs Loman wins men's race

 "I wanted to have an active race so I pushed hard from the gun and it paid off," said Klöser in an Instagram post.
 "I committed and managed to pull out around a 6 min gap to the finish line."

-In the men's race, Looman, Petr Vakoč (Canyon) and Mees Hendrikx (Heizomat Herrrmann) broke away from what started out as a lead group of 20, working together to keep the gap and setting up a tight three-way sprint on the line to decide the podium spots.
-Looman claimed the victory ahead of The Gralloch winner Vakoč, who also came second in the last round at Wish One, and then Hendrikx.
+In the men's race, Loman, Petr Vakoč (Canyon) and Mees Hendrikx (Heizomat Herrrmann) broke away from what started out as a lead group of 20, working together to keep the gap and setting up a tight three-way sprint on the line to decide the podium spots.
+Loman claimed the victory ahead of The Gralloch winner Vakoč, who also came second in the last round at Wish One, and then Hendrikx.

 The 115km race played out over two-and-a-half laps of a 46.8km circuit, with the Luxembourg loop taking in cobbles to the Vianden Castle, forest trails and paved roads.
 The German loop then gives way to long gravel paths where riders can pick up speed before crossing the border again in the forest and heading back to central Vianden.